-To restate, we want our estimated model $f{\theta}$ to approximate our training data while respecting the constraint imposed by the model M. We use the following intuition in our approach: if restricted to a small enough input region $\hat{S}$ the output of the model M can be under-approximated by a set $\mathcal{X}o$ .
-If we can ensure that the predictions of $f{\theta}$ stay within this interval then we can bound the difference between $f{\theta}$ and M, as being proportional to the size of the input-region $\hat{S}$ , which improves with finer partitioning of the input regions and for each sub-region, we first partition an input space into small enough input regions and for each sub-region, we estimate an interval under-approximation for the values of M which can satisfy $\psi{M,f{\theta}}^{\delta}$ .
-Next, we train our function approximator $f{\theta}$ to respect these interval constraints in each such sub-region.
-This is accomplished using a constraining operator $\Gamma$ on $f{\theta}$ .
-In Section 6 we explain a method for computing these sound under-approximations of M. Then, in Section 7, we explain the constraining operator and bound the approximation error incurred due to this operator.
+To restate, we want our estimated model f{θ} to approximate our training data while respecting the constraint imposed by the model M. We use the following intuition in our approach: if restricted to a small enough input region \hat{S} the output of the model M can be under-approximated by a set \mathcal{X}o .
+If we can ensure that the predictions of f{θ} stay within this interval then we can bound the difference between f{θ} and M, as being proportional to the size of the input-region \hat{S} , which improves with finer partitioning of the input space.
+Thus, to summarize our approach, we first partition an input space into small enough input regions and for each sub-region, we estimate an interval under-approximation for the values of M which can satisfy $\psi{M,f{\theta}}^{\delta}$.
+Next, we train our function approximator f{θ} to respect these interval constraints in each such sub-region.
+This is accomplished using a constraining operator Γ on f{θ} .
+In Section 6 we explain a method for computing these sound under-approximations of M. Next, in Section 7, we explain the constraining operator and bound the approximation error incurred due to this operator.
 Figure 1 displays our approach.